 5.5C Configurations for SUL

 The configuration tables for SUL describe Bandwidth Combination Sets.
 Bandwidth Combination Set 4 and 5 contains all possible defined channel bandwidths for each band in the combination.
 The fact that BCS4 and BCS5 contains all channel bandwidths for each band does not alter if a bandwidth is mandatory or optional for a given band.
 Bandwidths that are identified as optional in Table 5.3.5-1 for a given release are still optional for UEs that support BCS4 or BCS5. , where the bandwidths the UE supports for each band, the maximum bandwidth and/or minimum bandwidth for the band in the band combination are indicated in the UE capabilities.
 Note that the minimum bandwidth is indicated only in BCS5 and BCS5 shall not be indicated together with BCS4 for a SUL configuration.
-For SUL band combinations including FR1 intra-band CA and with BCS4 or BCS5, the Bandwidth Combination Sets for the FR1 intra-band CA are BCS4 or BCS5.
+For SUL band combinations including FR1 intra-band CA and with BCS4 or BCS5 in the following configuration tables, the Bandwidth Combination Sets for the FR1 intra-band CA are BCS4 or BCS5, respectively.

 <<End of Change>>